 Borax – a mystery ingredient.
 You might already be familiar with borax for its use in the laundry or, more recently, for making slime.
-But you might not know that uses of borax go way beyond that especially in cleaning.
+But you might not know that borax uses go way beyond that especially in cleaning.
 From unclogging a drain to cleaning the toilets, borax has found its use as a versatile cleaner.
 And it is actively used in many cleaning products and homemade recipes.

 Not only that, but borax can also be used to deodorize that smelly garbage can and even keeps ants and pests away.
-With a wide variety of uses around the house, borax is something which can make your life easy and is a must-have in house.
+With a wide variety of uses around the house, borax is something that can make your life easy and is a must-have in house.
 Now, you might have some questions regarding borax.
 So, we’ll start by answering some common questions regarding borax and then move on to its amazing uses around the home.

 What is Borax?

 Also known as sodium borate, sodium tetraborate, or disodium tetraborate, Borax is a naturally occurring powdery white mineral.
 It is primarily mined from evaporite deposits produced by the repeated evaporation of seasonal lakes.

 A point to note here is people often get confused between boric acid and borax- which is salt of boric acid.
 Chemically, they are both different things as boric acid is hydrogen borate.
 In simple words, you just need to get Borax powder or 20 Mule Team Borax and nothing else.

 What is it used for?

 Over the decades, borax has found its use in many commercial applications, including as an active ingredient in household laundry and cleaning products, as a fire retardant, as a pH buffer in chemical laboratories, as water softening agent, to prevent wood rot in classic wood boats, and much more.